 3. Preventing bedsores

-Someone with progressing MS who gradually loses their mobility may end up spending more and more time in bed, in a recliner, or a wheelchair.
+Someone with progressing MS who gradually loses their mobility may end up spending more and more time in bed, in a recliner, or in a wheelchair.

 Preventing bedsores with frequent repositioning, good hygiene, healthy nutrition, and daily body scans will be a top priority for maintaining their older adult’s health and comfort.